eudoxia0/eudoxia0.github.io/article/_drafts/tools-for-thought.md

   library for papers.
 I sometimes think about merging the former into the latter, which is more general and has a cleaner UI, but there's no urgent need to do so.
-I also have folders with music, games, interactive fiction games, RPG PDFs, board game rule PDFs, and art.
+I also have folders with music, games, interactive fiction games, RPG PDFs, board game rulebook PDFs, and art.

-  Organizing collections with the filesystem is difficult, because of the hierarchical nature of the filesystem: do I file [_Nanosystems_][nanosystems] under "Chemistry" or "Eric Drexler" or "Textbooks" or "1992"?
+  Organizing collections with the filesystem is difficult, because of the hierarchical nature of the filesystem[^fs]: do I file [_Nanosystems_][nanosystems] under "Chemistry" or "Eric Drexler" or "Textbooks" or "1992"?
 Do I file [_The Mermaid_][mermaid] under "John William Waterhouse", "Painting", "Edwardian Era", "Pre-Raphaelite Art"?
 Any categorization is defensible, and any categorization makes it harder to browse by an alternative scheme[^fuse].
 I need tags, that is: I need a database.

   And there is a void in app-space, where there should be an app that subsumes Calibre and the rest, but inexplicably it doesn't exist[^notion].
 And it's so